Accenture/openathon-2019-angular/lab-05/README.md

-* As we said we are going to change the event-details.component.html to use a mat-card and include a button to edit the event.
+* As we said, we are going to change the event-details.component.html to use a mat-card and include a button to edit the event.
 Also, we are adding the 'Edit Event' button that will redirect us to a new view.
 ```javascript
 <div class="container">
   <div id="event-card-details">